 - Grants and subsidies: If your startup focuses on innovation, research or sustainability, you may be eligible for government subsidies.
 RVO.nl, the national government agency that provides subsidies, has various opportunities for entrepreneurs.
 The government has also set aside €75 million for its Ambitious Entrepreneurship Action Plan designed to help startups access capital.
 To find out which forms of government funding are available to you, check out the Startup Box, an online tool that helps you to determine if there is Dutch government funding suitable for your startup.

 - Crowdfunding: Crowdfunding has rapidly become a serious source of funding for startups, with a wide array of useful platforms.
-Crowdfunding agency Douw&Koren has neatly arranged the platforms by category here, or use the crowdfund wijzer (Dutch) to find your perfect match.
+The Chamber of Commerce lists a few crowdfunding platforms on their site.
 Meanwhile, GoGetFunding is a successful crowdfunding website that focuses on more personal causes and projects.

 - Factoring: If you have trouble getting financing through a bank, invoice factoring may provide a flexible solution to cover your operational costs.
 Factoring processes your accounts receivables as sellable assets, so you receive immediate payment for them, instead of having to wait for your customers to settle their invoices.
 Companies like Amsterdam-based Finqle, FlowFactoring and Factris allow you to upload your invoices, which they pay out in cash within one business day, and since the invoice is now theirs, you don’t have to worry about credit management.